kbtbc/TrailJournal/SETUP.md

 # Quick Setup Guide

-Follow these steps to get Trail Journal running on your device in minutes!
+Follow these steps to get Trail Journal running locally in minutes!

-## Automated Setup (Recommended)
+## Automated Setup For Local Testing -- To Test on a live production environment (free), see the details in the README.md section on hosting on vercel.

 ### Windows Users